raboof/akka.github.com/community/index.md

 ## Plugins to Akka Persistence

-Before adding a plugin to this list, it should have been tested for compatibility with the [plugin compatibility testkit](https://github.com/krasserm/akka-persistence-testkit).
+Before adding a plugin to this list, it must be tested for compatibility using the [Plugin Technology Compatibility Kit](http://doc.akka.io/docs/akka/current/scala/persistence.html#Plugin_TCK) available for each release of Akka Persistence.

 ### Journal plugins